Lankudai/learners-academy-management/README.md

  - Core Concept used in the Project

- - How to run an Application
+ - How to run the Application